The Purpose

 Overview

-• The conceptual framework (Jordan,2014) stems from Gloria Ladson-Billing’s theoretical underpinnings and research of Culturally Responsive Pedagogy (1994), which is not just a matter of paying attention to race, gender, or social economic backgrounds, but includes the imperative of our ability to work with the unique strengths of individuals who come into our educational systems and workplaces with diverse ways of learning and being.
+The conceptual framework (Jordan,2014) stems from Gloria Ladson-Billing’s theoretical underpinnings and research of Culturally Responsive Pedagogy (1994), which is not just a matter of paying attention to race, gender, or social economic backgrounds, but includes the imperative of our ability to work with the unique strengths of individuals who come into our educational systems and workplaces with diverse ways of learning and being.

-• Tenets and principles in this conceptual framework are deeply-rooted in a non-western worldview value system which is represented by the West African Sankofa bird, symbolizing going back to the past to take what is positive as steps in moving forward.
+Tenets and principles in this conceptual framework are deeply-rooted in a non-western worldview value system which is represented by the West African Sankofa bird, symbolizing going back to the past to take what is positive as steps in moving forward.

-• Represented in the framework are impactful tenets, principles and culturally sustaining methods that work in tandem to guide us in operationalizing systemic cultural change in environments that might be plagued with racism and inequalities.
+Represented in the framework are impactful tenets, principles and culturally sustaining methods that work in tandem to guide us in operationalizing systemic cultural change in environments that might be plagued with racism and inequalities.
 The underpinnings, including but not limited to social cultural competence (conception of self and others), caring for others, positive cultural identity, equitable pedagogy, and cultural consciousness to interpret social inequities (Ladson-Billings, 1995).

 Founder and CEO

-Dr. Tina Jordan
+Dr. Jordan

-Earlier in her career, Dr. Jordan served as a lecturer in the English Department and as a consultant in Student Affairs, helping educators strengthen curriculum and instructional practices that prepare students for college success.
-Throughout her tenure, she has worked to expand access and degree attainment for all students.
+Earlier in her career, she lectured in the English Department for over 12 years and consulted with Sacramento high school administrators to strengthen curriculum and instructional practices for college readiness.
+Throughout her career, she has been dedicated to expanding access and degree attainment for all students.